 This lovely cross between a raspberry and blackberry has fruit which is slightly longer and fatter than a raspberry with a juicier and sharper flavour.
-These plants are sturdy and more disease and frost resistant than many other berry hybrids and usually produce fruit throughout August and September.
+These sturdy plants more disease and frost resistant than many other berry hybrids and usually produce fruit throughout June, July, August and September.
 The large berries should be allowed to darken to a deep purple colour before picking to obtain the best-flavoured fruit.
-They are undemanding and easy to grow, and continue to fruit for many years.
+They are undemanding, easy to grow, and continue to fruit for many years.
 Seedlings may give slightly different but equally tasty fruits so expect the odd delicious surprise!

 Sow seeds IMMEDIATELY you receive them, at any time of the year, they depend on having several months, sometimes up to a year in cold, damp compost, (NOT DRY IN A FRIDGE) before they will germinate.
 Keep the seed tray moist in a cold greenhouse or shady corner and do not discard.
 These fresh seeds can be very slow to germinate but do not use any artificial heat in an attempt to germinate them as it may simply disrupt their germination mechanism causing them to enter even deeper dormancy.